fitforecommerce/fitforecommerce.github.io/_posts/2017-11-13-brixen-meeting.markdown

 author: "Petra Novotna"
 header-img: "img/brixen_mountains.jpg"
 ---
-Speck and wine were not only on the menu during the learning activity in Brixen, but they were also products in the online-shops students had to work on focusing on search engine optimization (SEO) and product photography.
+Speck and wine were not only on the menu during the learning activity in Brixen.
+They were also products in the online-shops that students had to work on.
+The focus of the week lay on search engine optimization (SEO) and product photography.
 Read on to learn more…

 ## Welcome in Brixen
 We were warmly welcomed at LBS Chr.
 J. Tschuggmall by our partners in Brixen, South Tirol - Italy.
 The meeting officially started very well on October 9, although the Germans and the Czechs had arrived the day before, because the journey can be tiring, so they had had at least some time to relax and explore the town a bit before the actual meeting.